-- 6.3.
-Graph clique decomposition.
-In this section we use an algorithm from [BCEHK24, Section 6], called graph clique decomposition, to solve the d-QMC problem for a larger family of graphs, namely star graphs and a large class of complete bipartite graphs.
-The clique decomposition is an expression of the d-QMC Hamiltonian of a given graph as an alternating sum of d-QMC Hamiltonians of cliques and simple graphs. - 6.3.1.
+In this section we refine an algorithm from [BCEHK24, Section 6], called graph clique decomposition, to solve the d-QMC problem for a larger family of graphs, namely star graphs and a large class of complete bipartite graphs.
+The clique decomposition expresses the d-QMC Hamiltonian of a given graph as an alternating sum of d-QMC Hamiltonians associated with cliques and simple graphs, in a form suitable for eigenvalue analysis.

+7.1.
 Exact solutions for star graphs.
-Let $n \geq 2$ , and consider the star graph $\bigstar_n$ on n-vertices and observe that if we label the vertices of $\bigstar_n$ so that n corresponds to the central vertex, then
+Let $n \ge 2$, and consider the star graph \bigstar_n on n-vertices and observe that if we label the vertices of \bigstar_n so that n corresponds to the central vertex, then

-$$\bigstar_n = K_n - K{n-1}.$$
+$$(7.1) \qquad \bigstar_n = K_n - K{n-1}.$$